 The Adafruit python LCD display library will be used to drive the LCD display.
 It too is quickly installed with sudo pip install adafruit-charlcd.
 Again this handles the LCD library and all dependencies.

 Here’s the python code:

 The configure method sets up the INA219.
-The voltage_range is set to 16 volts.
-This is the full scale voltage range.
-The options are 16 volts or 32 volts.
-Although the INA219 is limited to 26 volts.
-Since the indicator lamp is 12 volts, the lower 16 volt option is selected.
+The voltage_range is set to 16 V. This is the full scale voltage range.
+The options are 16 V or 32 V. Although the INA219 is limited to 26 V. Since the indicator lamp is rated for 12 V, the lower 16 V option is selected.
 Gain is used to program the INA219 calibration register in order to maximize the sensor resolution.
 Valid values are 1, 2, 4 or 8.
 An auto gain feature removes any guess work.
 Bus ADC sets the bus analog to digital conversion resolution 9, 10, 11 or 12 bit (higher is better).
 Multiple sampling is also afforded for improved accuracy at the expense of slower of reads.
 I don’t care about speed, so I’m using ADC 128 SAMP for 128 samples at 12 bit which will take about 68 milliseconds per reading.
 Shunt ADC has the same guidelines as the bus ADC but for the shunt.
 Again I’m using ADC_128 SAMP.